The Gateway

 It’s cold in the barn,

-So the children leave the past behind.
+So they leave the past behind.

 It might be better that way.